 - Then i leave to sit for 20 minutes until the curd forms a solid mass and separates from the whey.

-- Next, using a knife that reaches to the bottom of the pot, I cut the curd into 1 inch squares (see video linked to above).
+- Next, using a knife that reaches to the bottom of the pot, I cut the curd into squares (see video linked to above).

-- I drain off most of the liquid and then start folding and stretching the curd.
+- If you want to give your mozzarella that characteristic stretchiness then drain off most of the liquid and then start folding and stretching the curd.
 If it’s too hat to handle just use wooden / plastic spoons until it cools down a bit.
+Try to handle it gently.

 Ricotta is even easier to make when you go by this simple method for making ricotta from whey.